Average SAT Scores for the New SAT

 Things don’t always work out perfectly.
-On the old SAT, the math mean was slightly higher than 500 (the mean score) and slightly lower for the writing and reading.
+On the old SAT, which was phased out in March 2016, the math mean was slightly higher than 500 (the projected mean score) and slightly lower for the writing and reading.
 But the total score was close enough to 1500, which was the middle.

 Of course, what is average nationwide and what is average at a given school are two completely different things.
-For instance, on the old test the average Harvard score was between 2100-2350, whereas the nationwide average score was 1497.
+For instance, the middle 50% of 2017 Harvard students scored between a 1470 and a 1570, which is 460 points higher than the national average.

-For any SAT score range, you’ll want to get as close to the 75% mark as possible, unless you have something that is very compelling about your transcript.
+The bottom line: For any SAT score range, you should aim to score as close to the 75% mark as possible, unless you have something that is very compelling about your transcript.